OverPower: Strategy elements

 Some of the interesting aspects of strategy in Overpower are the following.
 First of all, specials are often more powerful than other cards but they have the disadvantage that only one character can use them.
 It is critical not to make a deck too overloaded with one character's specials unless that character can be defended very well; otherwise, the deck would be badly crippled once that character is KO'd.
 Teams typically share certain power grid similarities, especially high ones.
 For instance, a team may consist of various characters with 7 or higher Energy ratings.
 This way, high-level power cards can be energy and usable by all characters.

 Another key tactic in OverPower is the idea of placing and conceding: the idea is to take some time to heavily arm your team.
 Your opponent may gain a mission or two but you may get a significant advantage in the battles that follow.
 However, placing also reveals more information to your opponent about the cards you have available to use for the round.

-Many characters have specials that allow them to avoid an attack; this creates an interesting incentive to attack other characters.
-Similarly, some characters have specials that allow a teammate to avoid an attack.
-This also creates great opportunities for bluffing; you may play a dangerous character that has an avoid special, but not actually play any, yet act like you might have one.
-Indeed, having a good poker face, and bluffing often, are very useful skills in Overpower.
+Many characters have specials that allow them to avoid an attack, creating an incentive to attack other characters.
+Similarly, some characters have specials that allow a teammate to avoid an attack, creating opportunities for bluffing.
+Players may choose a dangerous character that has an avoid special, but not play any, while still acting as if they might have one.
+Having a good poker face, and bluffing often, are considered very useful skills in Overpower.